yangelova/Research-Project-Example/README.md

-# Research_Project_Template
+# Research Project Example Repository
-This is a template repository for the Research Project course (CSE3000).
+This is an example repository for the Research Project course (CSE3000).